zeek/zeek/scripts/base/bif/plugins/Bro_TCP.events.bif.zeek.rst

                                                             the connection, but the other endpoint is in the TCP_INACTIVE state.
 :zeek:id:`connection_partial_close`: :zeek:type:`event`     Generated when a previously inactive endpoint attempts to close a TCP
                                                             connection via a normal FIN handshake or an abort RST sequence.
-:zeek:id:`connection_pending`: :zeek:type:`event`           Generated for each still-open TCP connection when Bro terminates.
+:zeek:id:`connection_pending`: :zeek:type:`event`           Generated for each still-open TCP connection when Zeek terminates.
 :zeek:id:`connection_rejected`: :zeek:type:`event`          Generated for a rejected TCP connection.
 :zeek:id:`connection_reset`: :zeek:type:`event`             Generated when an endpoint aborted a TCP connection.
 :zeek:id:`contents_file_write_failure`: :zeek:type:`event`  Generated when failing to write contents of a TCP stream to a file.
 :zeek:id:`new_connection_contents`: :zeek:type:`event`      Generated when reassembly starts for a TCP connection.
-:zeek:id:`partial_connection`: :zeek:type:`event`           Generated for a new active TCP connection if Bro did not see the initial
+:zeek:id:`partial_connection`: :zeek:type:`event`           Generated for a new active TCP connection if Zeek did not see the initial
                                                             handshake.
 :zeek:id:`tcp_contents`: :zeek:type:`event`                 Generated for each chunk of reassembled TCP payload.
 :zeek:id:`tcp_multiple_checksum_errors`: :zeek:type:`event` Generated if a TCP flow crosses a checksum-error threshold, per